sanger/crawler/README.md

 To get a list of the positive samples which are on site:

+Go to the Lighthouse UI app and click 'Create report'

+To do it the old way:

 1. Install `mongoexport` from the `mongodb-database-tools` bundle:

         brew install mongodb/brew/mongodb-database-tools